Teh-Dango/Sarge-AI-Dev/Sarge AI Dev/installation.md

 Place sarge PBO alongside the exile PBOs in the @ExileServer\addons folder.

 ### Step 3
-Copy the scripts folder to the root of the mission PBO.
+Copy the scripts folder and ratingFix.sqf to the root of the mission PBO.
 This also requires a PBO manager.

 ### Step 4
 Open the config.cpp file in the mission PBO root and search for the word CfgExileCustomCode and make it look like the following: